v0lta/PyTorch-Wavelet-Toolbox/README.rst

 Known issues
 ------------
-Pytorch and PyWt pad slightly differently.
+Pytorch and pywt pad slightly differently.
 Depending on the padding mode this can cause slightly different coefficients.
 Invertibility however remains un-affected.